guangliang-nlp/guangliang-nlp.github.io/_pages/about.md

 <p><strong>What's new?</strong></p>
 <div style="overflow-y:auto; max-height:100px;">
   <ul style="list-style:none; padding:0; margin:0;">
+    <li>May 2026: Extremely excited to start work together with Dr. Bocheng Chen and Dr. Zoe Xi Chen on a new computational framworks for Toxic Language and Malicious Attacking Commands.</li>
     <li>May 2026: Start to work together with Dong Duong and An Pham on a project about the shallow heuristics in code models.</li>
     <li>April 2026: Han Zi joined my lab for a research topic about pragmataic gap in moral alignment.</li>
   </ul>